“To have another language is to possess a second soul.” - Charlemagne

 In short, Min Chinese has a good number of variants, rendering the language rich, diverse, and interesting.

-Now that you’ve seen where the language is spoken and the different dialects, would you like to know exactly what makes it a language in its own right and not just a dialect of another Chinese language?
+Now that you’ve seen where the language is spoken and the different dialects, would you like to know exactly what makes it a language in its own right and not just a dialect of another Chinese language, such as Wu Chinese?

 There are a few things that make Min Chinese worthy of being called a language rather than being considered a dialect of Mandarin, for example.
 Min Chinese actually uses the same characters as Mandarin Chinese for a number of terms.
 By that, we mean that certain characters have a shared root with those used in Mandarin.
 There are a few special characters also used, mainly for words that don’t have an obvious etymological root, an alternate pronunciation, or a different meaning.